Esri/awesome-arcgis-developers/README.md

 - [ArcGIS Maps SDK for Qt C++ sample code](https://developers.arcgis.com/qt/cpp/sample-code/) - Esri's official ArcGIS Maps SDK for Qt product team samples for C++.
 - [arcgis-js-api-starter-apps](https://github.com/hhkaos/arcgis-js-api-starter-apps) - Collection of boilerplates to get started with the ArcGIS API for JavaScript 4.x.
 - [Esri/arcgis-js-vscode-snippets](https://github.com/Esri/arcgis-js-vscode-snippets) - Collection of Visual Studio Code snippets for common code patterns for the ArcGIS API for JavaScript.
-- [Esri/developer-support](https://github.com/Esri/developer-support) - Community samples to help be successful with all ArcGIS developer products (Python, NET, JavaScript, Android…).
+- [Esri/developer-support](https://github.com/Esri/developer-support) - Community samples to help be successful with all ArcGIS developer products (Python, .NET, JavaScript, Android…).
 - [Esri/jsapi-resources](https://github.com/Esri/jsapi-resources) - A collection of resources for developers using the ArcGIS API for JavaScript.
 - [Esri/pyprt-examples](https://github.com/Esri/pyprt-examples) - Example for PyPRT (Python Bindings for the CityEngine SDK).
 - [esri-loader Examples](https://github.com/Esri/esri-loader#examples) - Examples of how to use the ArcGIS API for JavaScript via esri-loader in applications built with React, Angular, Vue, and other frameworks.